DataDog/integrations-extras/configcat/README.md

 ### Events

-All ConfigCat related events collected appear within the Datadog Event Stream with the `source:configcat` property are  tagged with your product and config environment names.
+All ConfigCat related events collected appear within the Datadog Event Stream with the `source:configcat` property are  tagged with your product, config and environment names.
 To search all ConfigCat events where the environment is production for instance, use: `sources:configcat production`

 ![DataDogEvent][4]